 Hike up close to the Chomolhari, the Matterhorn of the Himalaya.

 Visit temples and monasteries that are hundreds of years old.

-Chomolhari, (24,035 ft.), rises like a lofty pyramid on the border between Bhutan and Tibet.
-Known as Jomolhari “Mountain of the Goddess”by the Tibetan people, Chomolhari is the region’s most sacred mountain, and it’s also the highlight of our fully supported, 16-day hiking tour through the wild, undiscovered Himalayan kingdom of Bhutan.
+Chomolhari (24,035 ft) rises like a lofty pyramid on the border between Bhutan and Tibet.
+Known as Jomolhari “Mountain of the Goddess” by the Tibetan people, Chomolhari is the region’s most sacred mountain, and it’s also the highlight of our fully supported, 16-day hiking tour through the wild, undiscovered Himalayan kingdom of Bhutan.

 A genuine Himalayan experience continues to unfold as your team of local guides leads you to a high alpine world that few people will ever see.
 Wander through traditional Himalayan settlements where herdsmen graze their yaks on the remote mountain slopes.
-Follow pristine valleys where forests of rhododendron support exotic animal species like snow leopards and Himalayan Blue Sheep.
-Ascend rugged mountain passes, and relax in camp, sipping tea and watching the sun play upon Bhutan’s iconic peaks, the Chomolhari, Tserim Gang and Masagang.
+Follow pristine valleys where forests of rhododendron support exotic animal species, like snow leopards and Himalayan Blue Sheep.
+Ascend rugged mountain passes, and relax at camp, sipping tea and watching the sun play upon Bhutan’s iconic peaks, the Chomolhari, Tserim Gang and Masagang.

 Transfer to Paro.
 The flight from Bangkok, Thailand to Paro, Bhutan is arguably the most dramatic flight in the world, with breathtaking views of Mount Everest, Kanchenjunga and other famous Himalayan peaks including the sacred Chomolhari and Mount Jichu Drake in Bhutan.